junxit/us-congress-bills-116/metadata.md

 - 2019-07-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5274)
 - 2019-07-09 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 116-138, Part I.
 - 2019-07-09 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 116-138, Part I.
+- 2019-07-10 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 143.